joshualande/joshualande.github.io/_drafts/2014-06-07-analytics-sql.md

 GROUP BY (date_id, user_id)
 ```

+### Number of Login Days

+For each user in the last month, compute the number of days that the user logged in.

+Next, for each rolling 30 day period, compute the number of login days.

-### Compute Number of Unique Users on Each Pair of Clients
+### Users on Multiple Clients

-...
+For each client pair, compute the
+number of unique users

+### Compute Signups

-### For each User, compute the day they Signed Up
+For each User, compute the day they signed up.
+This is defined as the first day they logged in.

 ### Compute Churn

-Fraction of users who logged in in a given month who did not log in a given month who did not log in in the next month
+Compute all fraction of users who in in the first month but didn't
+log in in the second month.

+If you can get this to work for static dates, compute a rolling
+count of churn (for every day, the fraction of users in the previous
+60-30 day period who didn't log in in the last 30 days).